thessnelson/thessnelson/README.md

 <br /><br />

 ### Current Projects:
--BuzzPass: A covert file sharing device
+- BuzzPass: A covert file sharing device
--Carmen: An app that helps you find the perfect photo-op wherever you are
+- Carmen: An app that helps you find the perfect photo-op wherever you are
--Everbull: An educational platform for new options traders -Mr Value: A market valuation platform
+- Everbull: An educational platform for new options traders
+- Mr Value: A market valuation platform
 <br />
 <br />